 (3) A supplier is to be considered as offering to make a supply of motor fuel from a declared terminal at any time when a person demanding that supply in accordance with section 22G would be entitled under section 22G to purchase the motor fuel as demanded.

-[Section 22A inserted by No. 73 of 2000 s.
-8; amended by No. 23 of 2014 s.
+[Section 22A inserted: No. 73 of 2000 s.
+8; amended: No. 23 of 2014 s.
 64.]

 22B.
 Commissioner to be notified of proposed price changes